 - Your request is "inadmissible" = the necessary legal conditions are not met.

 - If the reasons for this refusal disappear with the evolution of your personal situation, you can file a new application.

 - Your request is "inappropriate" = obtaining French nationality is not or not yet possible, even if the legal conditions are met.

 - If your file is "adjourned" (= put on hold), a deadline is imposed, for example to allow you to improve your professional integration.
 Once this period has passed, you can submit a new request.

 In both cases, you have 2 months after the decision to lodge an administrative appeal with the Minister responsible for naturalization.
 This appeal is a mandatory step before making a contentious appeal.

-You must send by mail to the following address:
+You must send a letter to the following address:

 Ministère de l'intérieur